 In both female and male pattern baldness, what happens is that your hair follicles shrink over time.
 This results into stagnation of hair growth.
 So when your hair are combed the existing hair fall out giving way to hair that are thinner in density and shorter in length than the existing ones.

-This may cause follicles in the telogen phase to shed, which are then replaced by thicker hairs in a new anagen phase.
+Follicles in the telogen phase started to shed, which are then replaced by thicker hairs in a new anagen phase.
 But this theory isn’t a proven one since vasodilator drugs apart from Minoxidil don’t promote hair growth.
 There’s another theory which justifies how this drug might be promoting hair growth.

 When Minoxidil is applied topically, it results in an increase in DNA synthesis in hair cells.
 Though is it an inactive drug when it isn’t applied but it changes its properties when it is absorbed by the skin of the scalp and converts itself into ‘Minoxidil Sulphite.’
 Our body is known to produce a catalyst named sulfonyl transferase which modifies the inactive Minoxidil into the active Minoxidil Sulphite.
 Minoxidil sulphite in turn switches on the potassium channels present within the hair cells which leads to hair growth.
 Though there is no clear cut evidence for the reason why Minoxidil facilitates hair growth, but it does to varying degrees.

 It is advised to apply Minoxidil (1 milliliter) once or twice a day.
 It’s only known to function when it comes in direct contact with the scalp for around 4 hours duration.
 It’s essential that you apply the medication at a spot where the hairs are still present.
 It’s ineffective in areas that have gone completely bald.
-Once a day topical use of topical minoxidil 2% and 5% seems to be almost as effective as using it twice a day.
+Topical use of topical minoxidil 2% and 5% once a day seems effective.
+It is as effective as using it twice a day.
 The reason is, when applied topically, it has a half-life of 22 hours in the skin.
-This suggests that once a day dosing is a reasonable option.
-It is important to realize that Pfizer, the company that now makes Rogaine, specifically states that it will be less effective if used only once a day.
+Once a day dosing is a reasonable option as it suggests.
+It is important to realize that, Pfizer the company that now makes Rogaine, specifically states that it will be less effective if used only once a day.

 On discontinuation of Minoxidil, the hairs return to their previous state in around 3 months duration and hair loss resumes.
 It is not advised to stop the medication once you have started using it since you wouldn’t be able to recover the hair that are lost upon its discontinuation.

 Though it’s a great medication to restrict hair loss and promote hair growth yet it does have some side effects as well.
-They may range from burning or irritation of eyes, itching, redness or irritation at the treated spot and hair growth on other parts of the body.
-It is advised to patients to discontinue its usage and treatment if they experience severe allergic reactions like rashes, hives, itching, difficulty while breathing, tightness in the chest, swelling of mouth, face, lips, or tongue, chest pain, dizziness, nausea tic feeling , tachycardia (rapid heartbeat), sudden weight gain, swelling of hands and feet.
+They may range from burning, irritation of eyes,redness, itching, or irritation at the treated spot and hair growth on other parts of the body.
+It is advised to patients to discontinue its usage and treatment if they experience severe allergic reactions like hives, rashes,tightness in the chest, itching, difficulty while breathing,,swelling of mouth, face, lips, or tongue, chest pain, dizziness, nausea tic feeling , tachycardia (rapid heartbeat), sudden weight gain, swelling of hands and feet.

 It’s also known that Minoxidil initially causes hair loss which is known as ‘shedding’.